makersacademy/chitter-challenge/README.md

 * Sinatra web app
 * HTML, CSS, Bootstrap, Javascript
 * Hosted on Heroku at: ADD IN HERE LINK
-* Used data mapper and postgres to save the data in databases.
+* Used Data Mapper and postgreSQL to save the data in databases.

 -----

 Functionality
 ------
 * You don't have to be logged in to see the peeps.